SkylineCommunications/dataminer-docs/connector-help/connector_help/Jersey_Microwave_KABUC-286291-2815-ODU.md

 # Jersey Microwave KABUC-286291-2815-ODU

-The Jersey Microwave KABUC-286291-2815-ODU driver displays all the operational properties of a Jersey Microwave Ka-Band Block Up Converter system, referred to as "parameters" in the driver.
+The Jersey Microwave KABUC-286291-2815-ODU connector displays all the operational properties of a Jersey Microwave Ka-Band Block Up Converter system, referred to as "parameters" in the connector.
 This redundancy switch system embodies multiple Jersey Microwave converters, an indoor controller and an outdoor controller referred to as the switch.
 It monitors the alarm output from the converters and the status of the latching transfer switches to provide complete status information to the user.
-Using the serial interface, the driver allows you to control the most important properties.
+Using the serial interface, the connector allows you to control the most important properties.
 You can for example adjust the switch state, set the attenuation or tune the reference frequency.

-This driver was designed to be as generic as possible.
+This connector was designed to be as generic as possible.
 This way, you can use it for a complete KABUC system or for any individual unit of a KABUC system.

 ## About